 URLs cannot contain spaces.
 URL encoding normally replaces a space with a plus (+) sign, or %20.

 If you click "Submit", the browser will URL encode the input before it is sent to the server.

 A page at the server will display the received input.

 Try some other input and click Submit again.

-URL Encoding Examples
+ASCII Encoding Examples

 For a complete reference of all URL encodings, visit our URL Encoding Reference.

 Thank You For Helping Us!